Jojo-M-C/The-Hitchhikers-Guide-to-Frequent-Questions/README.md

-# The Hitchhikers Guide to Frequent Questions
+# The Hitchhikers Guide to Frequent Problems